Aeroluna/LunaCoopMod/README.md

 Typically when using the Death Fleet or playing P3, you would end up with a lot of visual clutter of bouncing beams that do 0.5 damage to zergling with +1 armor.
 Reducing the amount of Destroyers active but making them more impactful should better match the visual intensity of their bouncing attack.

+- Increased Vanguard attack count from 8 to 16.
+- Reduced Vanguard range by 1.5.

+Copied from LOTV Nightmare.
+The nerf from campaign to co-op made building these feel sad.
+To compensate for unnerfing the damage, the range has been reduced.
+The reduced range also helps them live up to their name.

 - Fixed Mothership using Aiur skin death ragdoll model instead of Tal'darim.
 - Changed Ascendant shadow trail model to be red.